enzoevers/LedMatrixDriver/Doc/SignalFlow.md

 In the image above you can see the small IC's in between the LEDs.
 These are the MBI5167G ICs.

 The connections for a single section (one of the white boxes from above) are as shown in the schematic below.
+Note that the signals from in from the right of the panel.
 Looking from the same perspective as in the image above.
 Note that the control signals (CLK, LE, ~OE) are connected together while each row has a seperate data input input line.
 This means on each clock pulse of a section, we write four pixels (in one column).

 <img src="./Img/KiCad/LedMatrixBusLarge-LedDrivers.jpg" width="80%">